New York Slip and Fall Accident Lawyers with Top Results

 - $1,500,000 settlement for a victim who suffered herniated discs after a slip and fall accident on an icy sidewalk in Mount Eden, Bronx

-In 2016, Block O’Toole & Murphy achieved 4 out of the 5 Highest Settlements in New York for injury victims.
+Since 2012, Block O’Toole & Murphy attained more results exceeding $1,000,000 than any other law firm in New York.
 Our attorneys represent clients from Brooklyn, the Bronx, Manhattan, Queens, Long Island, Westchester County, and upstate New York.
 Just call 212-736-5300 to receive a free legal consultation.

 Can I Sue for a Slip and Fall Injury?